 In 2012, Maggie completed the requirements in life-coach training with the internationally renowned CTI Coaches Training Institute.
 Since then she has practiced as a family coach and music therapist.

 Over the past 5 years, Maggie has become a singer-songwriter and composer.
 Her albums include adult contemporary, meditation music, instrumental music therapy, tribute music, and children’s music.
 Her song “Hand in Hand” (2014) and album “I Like Making Music” (2015) were on the Grammy Award’s longlist.
+Her recent show, “Love: An Algo-rhythmic Study”, a musical comedy, was awarded ‘Best of Fest’ at the Fringe Festival in Calgary, Alberta in August 2019.

 As a music therapist, Margaret composes uniquely personal music for her clients to use as a coping tool that will help them find support between sessions.
 This creates an opportunity to control the frequency of appointments plus increase the potential for her clients learn to independently manage their challenges.